yochaigal/cairn/adventures/conversions/winters-daughter.md

 - Critical damage: acid eats at flesh and clothing.
 Lose 1 STR per round until washed off.

 ### A Loose Flagstone
-- A search will discover it.
+- Any thorough search will discover the loose flagstone.
 - Poison needle trap: suffer 1d4 STR damage and fall unconscious for 1d12 minutes.
 - See rules for [Scrolls](/cairn-srd/#magic) and [_Hold Person_](/adventures/conversions/winters-daughter/#hooded-men-aka-drunes) note above.
-- Holy wafers: Eating 10 will cure 1d8 STR.
+- Holy wafers: Anyone eating a single wafer provides an immense sense of well-being and peace.
+Eating three or more causes the person to fall into a deep sleep for 1d4 hours.

 ## 11. Statues With Weapons
 ### 7 Statues of Footmen